deepscan/atom-deepscan/README.md

 - Report issues in the Linter view when you open a JS or JSX file and save it.
 - Highlight issues in the code.
 - For support of `.jsx` file, include grammar of [atom-react](https://github.com/orktes/atom-react).
+- For support of `.ts` and `.tsx` file, include grammar of [language-typescript-grammars-only](https://github.com/tcarlsen/language-typescript-grammars-only).

 ## Settings Options